 In the case of a critical reflection, groups can be created without children or educators attached to them (although ensuring you are added as an Educator will mean you can always see the posts in your Kinderloop feed).

-You can then post your critical reflection (as a “live” *white post, or a “draft” *yellow post).
+You can then post your critical reflection (as a “live” *white post, a “draft” *yellow post or a *pink post).
 Forever stored and accessible within your private Kinderloop, and no concern that it’ll be sent to anyone other than yourself.
 Your own record – a great way of categorising a critical reflection – or any topic you choose!

 Note/ if a centre chose to add Educators to this group, the reflections could then be used to start a conversation.
 Exactly what Jodie discusses in her blog.